mixmastamyk/fr/readme.rst

 Colors
 +++++++++

-Windows and the Linux (non-X11) console are limited to sixteen colors.
+Both Windows and the Linux (non-X11) consoles are limited to sixteen colors.
-Apparently Windows 10 has been upgraded support more, but I haven't yet found documentation on how to utilize it.
+Apparently Windows 10 has been upgraded to support more, but I haven't yet found documentation on how to detect it.

 Use